 AH and CH explained that at the recent EDI Committee meeting, it was proposed to set up a Stromeferry Bypass Working Group – a cross-party working group.
 This proposal requires ratification from the Full Council at their meeting on 7th March.
 If approved, the Working Group will comprise the four local Councillors, Chair and Vice Chairs of EDI (viz AH) and Chair and Vice Chair of Resources.

 AG and KM requested that a copy of the minutes of the working group meetings should be sent to their Community Councils.
+(Post meeting note - They would be submitted to the next EDI Committee so they’d appear in the public domain a week before each of those Committees).

 Short Term Issues

 Other Feedback from the EDI Committee Meeting is